A traditional German Karneval for Kids! A great way to celebrate Harmony Day in Canberra.

 Our next Karneval is

 Sat mid-March 2022 (TBC)

 3pm to 8pm

 in Haig Park, next to Turner Scout Hall

-Bring a plate to share (salad, crudite, dips, Bretzeln, desserts); and your picnic blanket.
+Bring a plate to share (salad, crudite, dips, Bretzeln, desserts); and your picnic gear and picnic blanket.

-Spielwelt will supply sausages, bread, onions, sauces, juice, water, and traditional Karnival Krapfen.
+Spielwelt will supply sausages, bread, onions, sauces, juice, water, and traditional Karneval Krapfen.
 Some plates, cutlery, cups and napkins also available.

 Many thanks to the German Embassy Canberra for their financial support of the 2011 and 2012 Karnevals.
 The German Embassy was celebrating 60 years of German-Australian diplomatic relations in 2012, and their funding helped us to join their celebrations, in Spielwelt style!